bpongvh/v8ch-primary-category/README.md

 ```

 This appears to be a reference error in the `@wordpress/a11y` package to an imported method in the `@wordpress/dom-ready` package that only surfaces during testing.
 (No errors occur during runtime after Webpack bundling.)

+As Gutenberg packages and dependencies appear to be in flux at the moment, I chose (after spending several hours trying to work out issues with running Jest) to forego test setup.
+I expect that Jest dependencies (and, no doubt, PHPUnit dependencies) are a solved problem with the Docker configuration provided with the Gutenberg repository.
+I currently use a Vagrant/Homestead development environment.
+I wanted to finish the initial version of this project without further delaying to rebuild my development environment to use Docker.

+## Using

+To use the block, simply add "In Primary Category" from the "Common Blocks" category.
+Assign the primary category by selecting one of the post's categories in the dropdown on the block inspector sidebar.
+The visibility switch controls the appearance of a primary category heading and list of three other recent post in the primary category in the post content.

+## License

+V8CH Primary Category is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).